cabloy/zova/cabloy-front-element/README.md

 # @cabloy/front-element

-@cabloy/front-element is a vue3 element framework with ioc container, making reactive development more concise and efficient, and capable of developing large-scale business systems.
+@cabloy/front-element is a vue3 element-plus framework with ioc container, making reactive development more concise and efficient, and capable of developing large-scale business systems.

 [![LICENSE MIT][license-image]][license-url]
 [![NPM version][npm-image]][npm-url]